-- 53 sites, 21 reservable
+↠ 21 reservable

-- $26/night + includes hot springs fee
+↠ $26/night + includes hot springs free

 Liard River Hot Springs

-The hot springs are only a short, ten-minute walk from the Liard River Hot Springs campground.
-A well-maintained boardwalk leads from the campground to the hot springs and passes through a warm swamp and boreal forest.
-You can often spot wildlife such as moose and elk here!
-We also spotted bison on the highway just outside of the park.
+The hot springs themselves are only a short, ten-minute walk from the campground.
+They’re connected by a boardwalk that passes through a warm swamp and boreal forest where you can often spot wildlife like moose and elk!
+We didn’t see any, but we were lucky enough to spot bison on the highway just outside of the park.

-Liard River Hot Springs campground
+Liard River Hot Springs Campground

-Amenities + services
+Amenities + Services

-You can bring your pets to the Liard River Hot Springs campground, but they need to be kept on their leash.
+Your pets are welcome in the campground, but they need to be kept on a leash.
 When you’re headed up for a soak in the hot springs, your furry friends need to be left at camp because they aren’t allowed in the hot springs area.